 In my new Kafka, which is coming out in January [The Metamorphosis, Norton], I built in some intertextualities with Arthur Miller’s Death of a Salesman because I think that is a work which has very important resonance with the Kafka story in the English-speaking tradition.
 I wanted this work that I was reshaping to interact with the Arthur Miller work.
 For example, I used the word “drummer” to describe Gregor Samsa’s profession, which is the same profession as Willy Loman’s profession—they’re both travelling salesmen.
 The word drummer, which means travelling salesman, used to be quite commonly used even just a few years ago but has now been pretty much forgotten.

 SB: Oh, I love her work so much!
 She has a new novel about polar bears that I want to translate.
 Really!
 Baby polar bears!
 I hope I get to do it.
 It was inspired by the story of Knut, the baby polar bear who was everyone’s darling at the zoo in Berlin and then died tragically young.
-She wrote the story of his life and his mother’s life and his grandmother’s life, in which his grandmother is a novelist living in The Soviet Union where, as a polar bear, she’s an ethnic minority.
-It was written in Japanese and then she translated it to German herself.
+She wrote the story of his life and his mother’s life and his grandmother’s life, in which his grandmother is a novelist living in the Soviet Union where, as a polar bear, she’s an ethnic minority.
+It was written in Japanese and then she translated it into German herself.
 Now the question is: Which version should be translated into English, the Japanese version or the German?

 But I digress.
 You were going to ask something.